prolic/HumusAmqp/docs/articles/guides.rst

 This guide covers:

--  How to declare AMQP queues with HumusAmqpModule
+-  How to declare AMQP queues with HumusAmqp
 -  Queue properties
 -  How to declare server-named queues
 -  How to declare temporary exclusive queues